zslrmhb/i-Note-It/README.md

 ##### config.py
 - As you may or may not notice, the program requires a config.py and we did not included it for the purpose of not sharing the API token.
-- You going to set it up in your local environment, here is how:
+- You are going to set it up in your local environment, here is how:
-  1. Once you have done all the steps above(Configured te environment), go to your cloned repository.
+  1. Once you have done all the steps above(Configured the environment), go to your cloned repository.
   2. Navigate into the **scripts** folder of the cloned repository.
   3. create a **config.py** file with content in the following format
   ```PYTHON